Enjoy the full value of a proven 3-part approach from one of Canada’s most respected investment advisors.

 My Personal Investor’s Guide.
 I have detailed my approach to investing in one revealing report, Triple Your Wealth & Slash Your Risk: How to Generate Outsized Profits in Uncertain Markets.
 This 7-volume set provides complete details about my reduced-risk, high-return philosophy, with a wealth of examples, explanations, tools and worksheets to help you profitably apply my time-tested approach to your own portfolio.
 This in-depth report is yours absolutely free with your subscription.

-In addition to all the benefits you already receive with your low-priced introductory subscription, I will also send you these 6 timely reports as soon as I receive your subscription order.
+In addition to all the benefits you already receive with your introductory subscription, I will also send you these 5 timely reports as soon as I receive your subscription order.
 They are yours FREE with my thank you.

-Exclusive Special Report #1: How a “Conservative” Broker Can Send You to the Poorhouse.
+Exclusive Special Report #1: How a “Conservative” Broker Can Empty Your Account.
 If your wealth isn’t growing as fast as you think it should, even though your broker is “doing everything right,” you’ll want to read this eye-opening report.
 It’s the true story of what happened to one of my clients when he put his faith in a supposedly reputable broker.

 Exclusive Special Report #3: The 5 Stocks You Must Have in Your Retirement Portfolio.
 This is essential information if you want to protect your nest egg and not see it waste away.
 I offer my best-of-the-best recommendations to safely help you conservatively protect and grow your wealth.